harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 The **commands.md** file offers helpful commands for ECS Fargate management for the AWS CLI.

-The dockerfile is for the trace generator java dockerfile.
+Dockerfile for the java trace generator is here: https://raw.githubusercontent.com/slernersplunk/signalfx/master/apm/containers/dockerfile-tracegenerator-java